Here's what you need to know...

-If you belong at phase one and start off at phase three, you'll just end up improving your existing dysfunctional patterns, which will lead to a pulled low back, hamstring, or groin muscle.
-You'll have to be the judge as to which phase you start at, but I suggest playing it safe and starting on phase one, spending two to three weeks in each phase.
+If you belong at phase one and start off at phase three, you'll just end up increasing your existing dysfunctional patterns, which will lead to a pulled low back, hamstring, or groin muscle.
+Play it safe by starting in phase one, then spend two to three weeks in each phase.

-I also included an array of exercises, some of which can be performed at your local gym or garage gym, and some of which require specialized equipment.
-I believe that the equipment below should become staples in glute training and sport-specific training, as they effectively train the sprint-vector and maximize glute activation.
+I included an array of exercises, some can be performed at your local gym or garage gym, and some will require specialized equipment.
+The equipment below should become staples in glute training and sport-specific training.
+They effectively train the sprint-vector and maximize glute activation.

 Phase One: Hip Flexor Flexibility and Glute Activation

 You must possess adequate hip flexor flexibility in order to open up the hips and maximally activate the glutes.
-Furthermore, you must be able to control your own bodyweight and learn how to contract the glutes properly before you begin adding weight.
-Mark Verstegen, Mike Boyle, Eric Cressey, and Mike Robertson have done an excellent job of discussing the importance of glute activation.
+And you must be able to control your own body weight in order to learn how to contract the glutes properly before you begin adding weight.

 Perform two sets of hip flexor stretches for sixty-second static holds, progressing deeper into the stretch as time ensues.